arifszn/gitprofile/README.md

 ### Forking this repo

-These instructions will get you a copy of the project and deploy your portfolio online!
+These instructions will get you a copy of the project and deploy your portfolio online using GitHub Pages!

 - **Fork repo:** Click [here](https://github.com/arifszn/gitprofile/fork) to fork the repo so you have your own project to customize.
 A "fork" is a copy of a repository.
 - **Rename repo:**